Move Forward Guide

 Snapping Hip Syndrome

-Snapping hip syndrome refers to a snapping or popping sensation that occurs in the side, front, or back of your hip when you forcefully lift, lower, or swing your leg.
-Snapping hip makes it more difficult to perform activities such as lifting, kicking, or twisting your leg, getting up from a chair, walking, running or cycling.
-While the condition most often affects dancers and athletes, a snapping hip can occur in anyone performing forceful leg movements.
-Snapping hip is mostly seen in people 15 to 40 years of age.
+Snapping hip syndrome refers to a snapping or popping sensation that occurs in the side, front/groin region, or back of the hip (ie, the “sit bone”) when you forcefully lift, lower, or swing your leg.
+Snapping hip makes it more difficult to perform activities such as lifting, kicking, or twisting your leg, getting up from a chair, walking, running, or cycling.
+Although the condition most often affects dancers and athletes, a snapping hip can occur in anyone performing forceful leg movements.
+It is mostly seen in people 15 to 40 years of age.
+Although snapping hip syndrome is estimated to occur in 5% to 10% of the population, the incidence may be higher in dancers, and athletes such as soccer players, weight lifters, and runners.

 What is Snapping Hip Syndrome?

-Snapping hip occurs when a muscle, tendon, or ligament rolls over a bony prominence in the hip.
-Snapping hip can occur in different areas of the hip:
+Snapping hip syndrome occurs when a muscle, tendon, or ligament rolls over a bony prominence in the hip, with or without causing pain.
+It can occur in different areas of the hip, including:

 - Front.
 Snapping at the front of the hip can involve the hip flexor muscle rolling over the front of the hip bone, or the hip ligaments rolling over the thigh bone or tissues of the hip joint.

 - Side.
-This condition involves the ITB (iliotibial band) rolling over the outer thigh bone or the big muscle on the back of the hip (gluteus maximus) sliding over the outer thigh bone.
+This condition involves the iliotibial band (ITB) rolling over the outer thigh bone, or the big muscle on the back of the hip (gluteus maximus) sliding over the outer thigh bone.

 - Back.
-This condition involves one of the hamstring muscles rolling over the bottom of the hip bone.
+This condition involves 1 of the hamstring muscles rolling over the bottom of the hip bone.

 How Does it Feel?

-Snapping hip causes a snapping sensation and sound that can be felt in the front, the side, or the back of the hip.
-Often, the snapping can be pain-free.
+Snapping hip syndrome causes a snapping sensation and sound that can be felt in the front, the side, or the back of the hip.
+Often, the snapping can be pain free.
 If it causes pain, the pain usually ceases when the leg movement causing the snapping is stopped.
+The sensation is often experienced when an individual is required to use their hip to change positions.
 In athletes and dancers, the snapping can be accompanied by weakness and may diminish performance.

 The snapping is most commonly felt when kicking the leg forward or to the side, when bringing the leg behind the body, when rising from a chair, or when rotating the body or the leg.